10 Largest Companies in New Zealand

 Along with Meridian Energy and Mercury NZ, Contact Energy was founded in 1996 after the break-up of the Electricity Corporation of New Zealand (ECNZ).

 The company has a diversified energy portfolio with hydroelectric, geothermal, and natural gas assets.
-It operates twelve power stations in total, including two dams on the Clutha River.
+It operates twelve power stations, including two dams on the Clutha River.

-Along with its power generation and retail capacity, Contact Energy has a significant role in New Zealand’s LNG market.
+Contact Energy has a significant role in New Zealand’s LNG market, power generation and retail capacity.
 A 2006 joint venture with Genesis Energy led to the development of an offshore terminal built to facilitate LNG import.

 Contact also joined hands with Origin Energy in 2011 to develop a gas storage facility in the Ahuroa reservoir in the Taranaki area.